buildbot/buildbot/master/docs/relnotes/index.rst

 * It is now possible to select categories to show in the waterfall help

 * RemoteShellCommands can be killed by SIGTERM with the sigtermTime parameter before resorting to SIGKILL (:bb:bug: `751`).
-  If the slave version is not 0.8.9 or above, the slave will kill the process with SIGKILL even if sigtermTime is supplied.
+  If the slave's version is less than 0.8.9, the slave will kill the process with SIGKILL regardless of whether sigtermTime is supplied.

 Deprecations, Removals, and Non-Compatible Changes
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~